Attract and retain top talent by advancing pay-for-skills

 - Our traditional compensation methods are not aligned with new workforce requirements for agility and flexibility.

-- The lack of transparency in our compensation programs is an obstacle to building employee trust with the organization.
+- The lack of transparency in our compensation programmes is an obstacle to building employee trust with the organisation.

 - We don’t know which skills are most valuable, and we’re concerned we’re over- or underpaying for the wrong skills.

 Mercer’s Skills-Edge Suite can help you advance pay for skills

 Pay-for-skills practices can lead to increased attraction and retention of critical skills.
 In addition, they can strengthen and reinforce other people initiatives, such as workforce planning, performance management and career development.
 Mercer products that can support pay-for-skills initiatives include:

 Determine which skills are most valuable to your organisation.